Combating Trafficking in Persons

 Overview

-FAR 52.222-50, Combating Trafficking in Persons, establishes strict requirements for government contractors and their subcontractors to prevent, detect, and respond to human trafficking and related activities in connection with federal contracts.
-The clause defines key terms, outlines prohibited practices, mandates notification and reporting, and requires compliance plans for certain contracts.
-It applies to all contracts, with additional compliance plan and certification requirements for contracts (and subcontracts) for supplies (other than COTS items) or services performed outside the U.S. with an estimated value over $550,000.
-Contractors must notify employees of the anti-trafficking policy, take action against violators, report credible allegations, cooperate with investigations, and flow down the clause to all subcontracts and agent agreements.
+FAR 52.222-50, Combating Trafficking in Persons, establishes strict requirements for government contractors and their subcontractors to prevent and address human trafficking in connection with federal contracts.
+The clause prohibits severe forms of trafficking, procurement of commercial sex acts, use of forced labor, and related activities.
+It mandates notification, training, compliance plans, reporting, and cooperation with investigations, with significant remedies for non-compliance, including contract termination and debarment.
+The regulation applies to all contracts, with additional compliance plan and certification requirements for contracts (and subcontracts) for supplies (other than COTS items) or services performed outside the U.S. valued over $700,000.

 Key Rules